On the left: Daria (smart). On the right: Quinn (pretty).

-Surprisingly averted in The Amazing Chan and the Chan Clan.
+Surprisingly and refreshingly averted in The Amazing Chan and the Chan Clan.
 Anne Chan is the Smart One and a Bokukko while her older sister Suzie is The Cutie and the Pretty One, but they get along quite well.
-In fact, a good part of the Sibling Rivalry tropes are averted in the cartoon.
-While the kids did have their disagreements, extended rivalries didn't really happen.
+In fact, a good part of the Sibling Rivalry tropes are averted in the cartoon: while the kids did have their disagreements, extended rivalries didn't really happen.

 An adult example: A Kind of Magic has Willow, a cheerful fairy, and Ferocia, an evil witch.